SolutionsCloud/apidoc/README.md

 ApiDoc is a documentation generator designe for API built with Python.
 It's developed by Jérémy Derussé and [SFR](http://www.sfrbusinessteam.fr).

-ApiDoc actually consists of a command line interface, maintained in a single repository and actually not documented.
+ApiDoc actually consists of a command line interface, maintained in a single repository.
 By using this application you automatically require all of the necessary modules dependencies which are:

 For core application